zeph1yr/Test/README.md

 # MonetaLanding
-This is a Landing page website for a company build my me using Html,Css,Bootstrap and JavaScript.
+Landing page built using HTML,CSS,Bootstrap and JavaScript.